 From smart motorways to changes to the Highway Code, here’s your driving law update for 2022.

-Highway Code update: pedestrians and cyclists have priority
+Highway Code update: pedestrians, horse riders and cyclists have priority

-To capitalise on the active travel boom, the government has changed the Highway Code so that cyclists and pedestrians feel safer on the road.
+To capitalise on the active travel boom, the government has changed the Highway Code so that cyclists, horse riders and pedestrians feel safer on the road.

 Some of the changes include:

-- A hierarchy of road users that prioritises at-risk road users like cyclists and pedestrians.
+- A hierarchy of road users that prioritises at-risk road users like cyclists, horse riders and pedestrians.

 - Improving pedestrian priority on pavements when crossing or waiting to cross the road.

-- Guidance on passing cyclists safely.
+- Guidance on passing cyclists and horse riders safely.
 This includes safe passing distances and speed.
-Cyclists will also have priority at junctions when travelling straight ahead.
+Cyclists also have priority at junctions when travelling straight ahead.

 The government explains that, ‘road users who can do the greatest harm have the greatest responsibility to reduce the danger they may pose to others’.